-To guide child protection workers in relation to the methods and procedures by which information, notifications and reports are exchanged with the Office of the State Coroner (the Coroner).
+To provide guidance to child protection workers on the methods and procedures by which information, notifications and reports are exchanged with the Office of the State Coroner (the Coroner).

-The Department in turn will provide information which may assist or have a bearing on the Coroner’s Inquiry.
+The Department in turn provides information which may assist or have a bearing on the Coroner’s Inquiry.

 The Department may seek details about the circumstances of the death of a child where it is believed that these may indicate risk or harm to another child.
-Requests for such information, including post mortem information, should be made via the SPDO-MS, who will make the request to the manager at the Coroner.
+Requests for such information, including post mortem information, should be made via the Central Review Team, who forward the request to the manager at the Coroner.
 The request should include the reasons the information is being requested.
 The information is confidential and is only to be used for promoting the safety of children believed to be at risk.

-The SPDO-MS and the Coroner’s Counselling Service may discuss issues relating to a group of deaths or a specific child death before formal written notification is made.
+The Central Review Team and the Coroner’s Counselling Service may discuss issues relating to a group of deaths or a specific child death before formal written notification is made.
 Such discussions may be needed to assist coronial investigating officers, WA Police and pathologists.

 Child protection workers should refer to the Reciprocal Child Protection Procedures – State Coroner of Western Australia (in related resources).